boraozgen/website/content/resume.md

 I am a software engineer with electronics background and current focus on embedded systems, with 5+ years of experience in microcontroller programming and communication protocols.

 Passionate about solving problems with technology and automation, developing efficient and reliable systems.
-Looking for opportunities to work on cutting edge technologies.

 Currently working at the engineering firm [Nantis GmbH](https://www.nantis.de), developing firmware for customer projects and the [Gridknight](https://www.gridknight.com) smart plug.

 ## Skills